MireilleWalton/credit-risk-classification/README.md

 Next is to separate the data into labels and features: 'labels' being the data that the model is being developed to predict, and 'features' being the data upon which the model will base its predictions.
 To do this, two variables are are created ('y' for lables and 'X' for features), and the relevant fields/columns from the dataframe are assigned to each variable.

-The 'y' labels variable comprises the "loan_status" column; and the 'X' features variable comprises the remaining columns within the dataset, ie the 'loan-status'field is removed from to ensure the model does not incoporate the 'labels' data into the analysis, this is done using the pandas '.drop()' function.
+The 'y' labels variable comprises the "loan_status" column; and the 'X' features variable comprises the remaining columns within the dataset, ie the 'loan-status'field is removed from to ensure the model does not incorporate the 'labels' data into the analysis, this is done using the pandas '.drop()' function.

 Then the SKLearn 'train_test_learn' module is used to split the data into two sets: one set is used to train the model (58,152 rows of data were seleted by the module for training); and the second set is used to test its effectiveness (19,384 rows were selected by the model for testing).

 The LogisticRegression module from teh SKLearn library is then used to classify the data based on relationships or correlations that exist between the data points within the dataset (AWS, data unkown).
-The 'model.score()' method provides an indication how well the model was able to classify the data by assigning a score between 0 and 1.
-In this case the training data received a score of 0.9915 and the testing data a score of 0.9924, indicating that the model was very effective at classifying the data with only a marginal difference between training and testing and is therefore likely it will be an effective model to use to assess loan risk and creditworthiness of individuals (Varoquaux, G, data unknown).
+The 'model.score()' method provides an indication of how well the model was able to classify the data by assigning a score between 0 and 1.
+In this case the training data received a score of 0.9915 and the testing data a score of 0.9924, indicating that the model was very effective at classifying the data with only a marginal difference between training and testing.
+The LinearRegression model there for can be considered to be an effective model to use to assess loan risk and creditworthiness of individuals (Varoquaux, G, data unknown).

-To further evaluate the models performance a confusion matrix is generated as well as a classification report.
+To further evaluate the model's performance a confusion matrix is generated, as well as a classification report.

 ## Results